LoopZ/V8Power/README.md

 The V8Power project is being designed in cooperation with [Jim Hall](http://www.freedos.org/jhall) for the [FreeDOS™](http://www.freedos.org) operating system.
-It is intended to expand the functionality of scripts written using batch files and to provide them with a better looking user interface and increased functionality.
+It is intended to expand the functionality of scripts written using batch files and to provide them with a better looking user interface with increased functionality.

 * * *